mirbyte/DropGain/README.md

 **Verification**
 Post-render re-measurement of LUFS and true peak against projections; metadata verification.
 ReplayGain, Sound Check, and R128 loudness tags are stripped from outputs to prevent downstream double normalization.
 Optional CSV report (`dropgain_report.csv`) and session log.

+## FAQ (nobody's asked yet lol)

+### Why use a limiter on already mastered tracks?

+Three reasons:

+1. **You want to go loud** - boosting into a true-peak ceiling without clipping requires peak control, not just turning up the fader.
+2. **You want modern EDM-style masters** - limiter-assisted mode uses FabFilter Pro-L 2 with the Modern style when clean gain is not enough.
+That matches how a lot of current dance music is already mastered.
+3. **It is a deliberate choice** - limiter-assisted is the default because that is how I prep my own library.
+Clean gain is there when you do not want limiting.
+A third peak repair mode is planned for a future update.

+Clean gain is still the path whenever the target and ceiling can be met with linear gain alone.

+### Why are the defaults so loud?

+Default target band is **-7.8 to -7.5 LUFS** (loudest section), with **Limiter-assisted** as the default normalization mode.
+That is intentional for modern EDM libraries: current masters are hot, and if you play B2Bs or a set between other DJs, their material is usually not matched down to streaming-style levels.
+The defaults assume you want your prep to sit in that world, not under it.

+You can lower the target band, switch to **Clean gain**, or tune everything via **Library Tuning** if your library or venue needs something quieter.

+### Will this change my original files?

+No. DropGain writes `_DG` copies.

+### Does it work on macOS?

+Maybe, but it has only been tested on Windows so far.

+### Why is this free and open source?

+I am lazy.
+Shipping and supporting a commercial product is work I do not want to take on.

+Secondary reasons: I want the widest possible audience, and recognition helps me in two ways - as a bedroom DJ and as a beginner developer.
+Free + open source gets the tool in more hands than a paid license would.

 ## Why not Rekordbox auto gain?

 DJ software auto gain is usually a playback-time trim value derived during library analysis.
 It is useful for rough level matching, but it does not rewrite the audio and generally does not provide a render-stage DSP path with true-peak limiting, codec-aware headroom, or post-render verification.